 }

-This defines the default language, the value needs to equal one of the code
+This defines the default language, the value needs to equal one of the code values in the availableLanguages properties.

 {